Aprimo-Connect/aprimo-akeneo-connector/README.md

 https://api.akeneo.com/apps/create-custom-app.html

-It is recommended to use a dedicated user for the integration to use that has permissions to create and update assets and products.
+It is recommended to use a dedicated user for the integration that has permissions to create and update assets and products.

 ## Aprimo Setup